SKAshwin/VaccineUptake/code/README.md

 * `coloradosynthcontrol.do` uses a synthetic control method to estimate the effect of the vaccine lottery in Colorado, using the other states that did not have a vaccine lottery over the period as components of a synthetic Colorado.

 * `coloradosynthcontrol_bycounty.do` attempts the same as the above,but with the synthetic Colorado constructed at the county-level, with each Colorado county having a synthetic control counterpart created using all untreated counties in similar states.
 Due to computational contraints, not feasible.
+No results obtained in the end.

 ## Generating tables/figures

+Stata code to help generate tables for some estimates (other tables were generated within the estimation folders above)

+* `cross_section_tables.do` generates the raw tables displaying the results of the cross-section regressions.

+* `final_table_help.do` estimates some stats (the White Test, the joint significance of the rural variables, and the join significance of the income variables) and puts them in a table, which is then manually appended to the cross section tables generated above in the final manuscript.